primaryobjects/contentblocks/Readme.md

 ContentBlocks includes a node.js module to pre-render CMS content upon page-load.
 It also includes pre-defined routes and REST web service integration for saving content back to the CMS.
 In short, ContentBlocks makes it easy to use the Create.js CMS framework in node.js

-From the Create.js web site:
+From the Create.js web site @ http://createjs.org
 "Create.js is a comprehensive web editing interface for Content Management Systems.
 It is designed to provide a modern, fully browser-based HTML5 environment for managing content.
 Create can be adapted to work on almost any content management backend."

 ```bash